 Yet all this has come about despite doom-laden press headlines predicting the decline of commercial TV.

-And, according to thinkbox, we also see 47 TV ads per day exposing the myth that everyone always flicks past ads or makes a cuppa in the break.
+However, according to thinkbox, we still see 47 TV ads per day, exposing the myth that everyone always flicks past ads or makes a cuppa in the break.
 Of course, watching catch-up television or recorded programmes does allow viewers to skip the ad breaks.
 Even so, it's clear that TV ads are still having an impact on the British consumer.